 - A full-time apprentice will need to spend at least six hours per week of their employed time in off the job training.
 This training cannot take place in the apprentice's own time, it will need to be in their paid hours.
-Note that 'full-time' is defined as being at least 30 hours per week by apprenticeship rules, but in that case the apprentice would still be required to attend university for one day each week in most weeks (see below). - The employing school will need to provide an experienced member of staff who will act as the mentor for the trainee and they will need to engage with our mentor briefing and support. - There is a pre-induction meeting in July for trainees and their mentors, and some pre-course work to be done prior to enrolment. - There is an initial university-based induction period of between one and two weeks, in late August or early September. - Apprentices undertake two placements.
+Note that 'full-time' is defined as being at least 30 hours per week by apprenticeship rules.
+The 6 hours a week is for calculation purposes only, and it is accepted that some weeks may have more hours allocated than others. - The employing school will need to provide an experienced member of staff who will act as the mentor for the trainee and they will need to engage with our mentor requirements, training and support. - Some pre-course work will need to be done prior to enrolment. - There will be some weeks where the apprentice will need to attend university for between 3-5 days of that week.
+Please see the specific calendar for the apprenticeship programme that you are considering so you can fully understand the days that your apprentice will be absent from your school.
+Apprentices undertake two placements.
 The first and main placement takes place at the school at which the apprentice is employed.
 The second takes place at a contrasting school, for the first half of the Spring term.
 During the second placement, the apprentice will obviously not be working at their employing school but will still need to be paid by their employing school.
-We and our Lead School partners will advise you in identifying a suitable placement. - For the majority of the placement periods, the apprentice attends the university for one day per week.
-Currently, for Primary apprentices, this is Fridays; for Secondary apprentices, this is Mondays. - If successful, the apprentice will be awarded a PGCE by the university and will be recommended for Qualified Teacher Status.
-They will then undertake an End Point Assessment during the Autumn term of their ECT year. - You will need to confirm to us that the apprentice has a clear DBS and is Fit to Practise to enable us to complete our compliance checks.
+We will advise you in identifying a suitable placement. - There will also be additional enhancement and Intensive Training and Practice placement experiences of between 1-3 weeks that might not be able to take place in the employing school.
+Please see the specific calendar for the apprenticeship you are considering so you can fully understand the days that your apprentice will be absent from your school. - If successful, the apprentice will be awarded a PGCE by the university and will be recommended for Qualified Teacher Status.
+They will then undertake an End Point Assessment (EPA) during the Autumn term of their ECT year. - You will need to confirm to us that the apprentice has undergone an enhanced check through the Disclosure and Barring Service (DBS), checks against the Teacher Disqualification Lists, suitability declaration and any additional internal procedures and is Fit to Practise to enable us to complete our compliance checks.
 We will contact you by email to obtain your confirmation once the apprentice is accepted onto their course.